 Acoustic Treatment Options

-Even though home studios are often problematic listening environments, a little bit of acoustic treatment can make a drastic difference.
+Even though home studios are often problematic listening environments, a little bit of acoustic treatment from DIY acoustic panels can make a drastic difference.

 While it’s nearly impossible to treat every acoustic issue without building a pro studio from the ground up, working on standing waves and early reflections is a fantastic start.
 Most importantly, it can be done on a budget, as well.
 The following are the three most common types of acoustic treatment used to combat the issues mentioned above.